cavaliba/cmt_monitor/docs/docs/configuration.md

 	  [alert_delay]        : seconds of repeated NOK check before trigering an alert  ; DEFAULT 120 ;
-	                         each check can override the global value [tags]               : tag1 tag2[=value] ; list of tags ; no blank around optional "=value"
+	                         each check can override the global value [tags]               : tag1 tag2[=value] ; list of tags ; no blank around optional "=value" [prefix]             : default "cmt_" ; prefix for all output fields in GELF/INFLUX

 ## conf.yml : metroloy servers